Skip to main content

 PLAN FOR A POOL THAT FITS YOUR FAMILY AND BUDGET

 When the hot days hit, it’s heavenly to have a backyard oasis—a spot to take a dip, catch some sun, swim some laps or cannonball into the deep end.
 Pools today have more available features than ever before, to suit a variety of budgets and lifestyles.
-If you’re considering adding one to your property, some careful thought about how you’ll use it and hiring custom water shapes pool builders will ensure that your pool functions well for your family for years to come.
-You also need to make sure that you regularly schedule a pool service to avoid damages on your pool and any related equipment.
+If you’re considering adding one to your property, some careful thought about how you’ll use it now and in the future will ensure that your pool functions well for your family for years to come.

 “The pandemic has created a situation where a lot of people are spending money at home, on their home,” says Wayne Melancon of Land Tech, a pool and landscaping company in Lynchburg.
 “Staycation backyard projects are the thing right now.”